 6. Engagement, Engagement, Engagement…

 As a brand, you shouldn’t shy away from asking your followers what they’d like to see more of or hear about next.
 You may also ask them to send you pictures that you’d like to reshare where they're using your products.
-And when you set up tasks for your influencers, you should ask them to do the same.
+And when you set up tasks for your ambassadors, you should ask them to do the same.

 It can be as simple as adding “Comment what your favourite part of your skincare routine is!” to a social media caption.
 Engagement with your followers, fans, customers, and micro-influencers is a valuable trick to straying away from a mundane marketing campaign.